benmolyneux/interview-app/README.md

 - src/pages/api - The application API code
 - src/styles/globals.css - The CSS styling
 - src/types/index.ts - Types for the UI and API

+The API uses an in-memory cache to simulate a database.
+The package it is using is called [memory-cache](https://www.npmjs.com/package/memory-cache).

+# Setup

+- Install dependancies
+- Run application
+- Open application in the browser

 # Tasks (30 minutes)